Telephone Sem Fio: Word-Things of Augusto de Campos Revisited

 November 4 - December 17, 2011

-Curated by: Sharmila Cohen, Paul Legault, Michelle Levy with lead consultant Charles Perrone
+Curated by: Sharmila Cohen, Paul Legault, and Michelle Levy, with lead consultant Charles Perrone

 EFA Project Space, in collaboration with Telephone present Telefone Sem Fio: Word-Things of Augusto de Campos Revisted.
 This exhibition uses the work of the Brazilian poet Augusto de Campos as a catalyst for an experimental multi-disciplinary exercise in which an outstanding group of poets, translators and artists, who exist across a continuum of text, sound and visual expression, invent translations of select examples of De Campos' work.